joel-karr/dontthinkwhenyoucode/Innovation.md

 Our system, built with domain-driven design, always dealt with full restaurant objects as XML.
 That meant updating restaurants by parsing objects from XML and splitting them into many SQL tables, then reconstructing the same XML again with complex joins for our search.
 It felt wasteful.
 In our analogy, that would be like the host having a card with every detail for each contestant.
 How could they possibly know who was eliminated quickly if the data was only stored on individual cards?

-For our restaurant search site<ed>Add "site"?</ed><author>added</author>, we realized that we already knew the full set of filters including things like cuisine or star rating<ed>Such as what?</ed><author>added detail</author>, so instead of going to different normalized tables, we could have a single flat table with only the items they could filter!
+For our restaurant search site, we realized that we already knew the full set of filters including things like cuisine or star rating, so instead of going to different normalized tables, we could have a single flat table with only the items they could filter.

-NoSQL databases and Lucene were gaining in popularity at the time, but certainly not widely used enough for us to risk the most critical parts of our system by relying on them<ed>Maybe "by relying on them" is clearer?</ed><author>updated</author>.
+NoSQL databases and Lucene were gaining in popularity at the time, but certainly not widely used enough for us to risk the most critical parts of our system by relying on them.

 That's when it clicked.
 We could have the best of both worlds by building a SQL table that had complex objects flattened into fields that we would use for filters and the full restaurant XML object stored in a column as a large XML string.
 This allowed us to query a single table and still get back all the data we needed for restaurants that matched the filters.

-<ed>I don't really follow the analogy between the dating game and the problems you were solving with your site.
-Something about restaurant filters matching the Picker's preferences?
-I think you need to describe the issue with your ecommerce site and how the dating show game was "like" what you needed to figure out.
-What made you think, “Oh that’s like that old dating game show!”?
-After spelling that out, then go into the workings of the game and how that process made you think of a solution to your problem.
-Perhaps a table comparing the problems you were tackling and the game show scenarios might help.</ed><author>I restructured the section and added a table, hopefully it aligns better now</author>

-<ed>You also need to describe the game show more fully.
-As I understand it (from Wikipedia), The Picker was presented with a list of qualities about all of the contestants, who were visible to the audience but not to the Picker: things like their physical attributes, their interests, etc. After the Picker selected a quality that was not to his liking, he saw the contestants he was eliminating.
-(I'm assuming a male Picker and single female contestants, for sake of simplicity, even though the show played the game with the genders reversed in each (?) episode.
-Maybe there's a way to describe the action and keep things gender neutral.)</ed><author>restructed above</author>

-By using analogies, you can change your perspective to think of new ways to solve technical challenges.  <ed>The second sentence does not obviously follow from what you've just been writing.
-Fold it into the next section instead.</ed><author>removed the sentence about PAGES framework</author>
+By using analogies, you can change your perspective to think of new ways to solve technical challenges.

-## Using an Innovation Framework
+## Using an Innovation Framework {#sec-using-an-innovation-framework}

 As a student in the very first iMBA class at the University of Illinois, I was excited to take a course on Innovation with Professors Jeffrey Loewenstein and Jack Goncalo.
 Like many, I always had been told that creativity or innovation was a skill that people are born with or without.

-During the first class, the profressors walked though their years of research to quickly dispell this myth. <ed>The first class didn't dispel the myth through years of research; the profs' own years of research made them come to that realization.
-End the sentence after "this myth."
-Work in how "years of research" brought them to the lesson you were learning in class.</ed><author>does the above work now?</author> Their central idea was that creativity isn't a rare gift.
+Their central idea was that creativity isn't a rare gift.
 It's a process that can be trained like any other skill.
-When they introduced their research on shifting perspectives, I immediately thought back to the breakthrough we had with the restaurant search site<ed>site?</ed><author>added</author>.
-It turns out that using analogies was the simplest version of what Prof. <ed>Shorten this from here on to just Prof.</ed><author>updated here and below</author> Loewenstein had formalized into a structured framework.
+When they introduced their research on shifting perspectives, I immediately thought back to the breakthrough we had with the restaurant search site.
+It turns out that using analogies was the simplest version of what Prof. Loewenstein had formalized into a structured framework.

-In his book with Matthew A. Cronin, *The Craft of Creativity* <author>should I use a footnote for a citation?</author>, Prof. Loewenstein described an approach where you first identified each piece of a scenario and then systematically swapped them out to see how it may change your perspective.
+In his book with Matthew A. Cronin, *The Craft of Creativity*, Prof. Loewenstein described an approach where you first identified each piece of a scenario and then systematically swapped them out to see how it may change your perspective.

-<ed>I don't see The Craft of Creativity listed in either pp-books.xml or bibliography.xml, per p.
-43 of the Pragmatic Markup Guide.
-Read pp. 44-45 to see how to add a bibliographic entry to your local/local-bib.xml file.</ed>

 His framework is captured by the acronym PAGES: